bkupidura/broker-ha/Readme.md

 ## HTTP

-By default `/api` prefixed endpoints are available without authentication.
+By default `/api` and `/debug` prefixed endpoints are available without authentication.
 If you need authentication for those endpoints, add to `config.yaml` `api.user` key to enable HTTP basic auth.

 ```